neskech/minecraft_gl/readme.md

 A *work in progress* Minecraft clone made using Rust and opengGL

+I plan to rewrite this entire project in the future.
+This was my first ever Rust application and as such a lot of it isn't idiomatic

 Project should be running again!
 Note that I developed this on MacOS so I can't make any guarantees as to whether or not this will run on windows